nextflow-io/website/content/podcast/2023/ep18_learn_nextflow.md

 #### Nextflow training

-We covered the following topics in this episode.
-Follow the links to see the GitHub pull requests that we discussed.
+We covered the following topics in this episode:

 * [Community training material](https://training.nextflow.io) is available and open to community contributions.
 * Training material now focuses on Nextflow DSL2.